Musikandagt

 Experience a musical church service in the spirit of the Baroque era, as Trinitatis Church Choir joins forces with the renowned ensemble Arte dei Suonatori and organist Axel Gryspeert.
 The centerpiece of the service is Johann Sebastian Bach’s cantata Geist und Seele wird verwirret (BWV 35), a deeply expressive work that blends virtuosic instrumental writing with spiritual reflection.
 Other music by Bach completes this uplifting Sunday morning program, where faith and artistry meet.

-Performers: Trinitatis Church Choir, Arte dei Suonatori, Axel Gryspeert (organ)
+Performers: Kristin Mulders (mezzo soprano), Trinitatis Church Choir, Arte dei Suonatori, Axel Gryspeert (organ)

 Music by J.S.
 Bach, including Geist und Seele wird verwirret (BWV 35), among others.